 Marianne Baldwin

-Marianne is the Administrative and Financial Coordinator at the Quixote Center.
-Originally from Pennsylvania, she moved to Washington, DC in 2001 to pursue her graduate studies, completing an M.A. in International Peace and Conflict Resolution and an M.A. in Teaching at American University.
+Marianne is the Operations Manager at the Quixote Center.
+Originally from Pennsylvania, she moved to Washington, DC in to pursue her graduate studies, completing an M.A. in International Peace and Conflict Resolution and an M.A. in Teaching at American University.

 Board